imabhijeet/CLI-TaskManager/README.md

 # CLI-TaskManager

-A simple command line task manager created with Vanilla Javascript
+This repository contains the code for a simple CLI task manager with CRUD functionality created with Vanilla Javascript.